RhysEJF/radical-alignment/concepts/the-crony-belief-mechanism.md

 ## Why Network Effects Trump Truth Effects

-Let me tell you something uncomfortable: the most powerful ideas in circulation right now aren't the truest ones.
+Let me tell you something uncomfortable.
+Most powerful ideas in circulation right now aren't the truest ones.
 They're the most coordinated ones.

 Think about it.
 How many times have you watched a demonstrably false narrative spread like wildfire while a well-researched truth languishes in obscurity?
 How often have you seen a half-baked theory mobilize millions while comprehensive analysis gets a few hundred shares?